TravorLZH/travorlzh.github.io/_posts/2023-07-25-elliptic-functions-transformations-intro.md

 > Exercise: Give a direct proof of (22) via Poisson summation.

-For more Jacobian imaginary transformation formulas, consult §21.51 of Whittaker & Watson's _A Course of Modern Analysis_.
+For more formulas about Jacobi's imaginary transformation, consult §21.51 of Whittaker & Watson's _A Course of Modern Analysis_.

 ### Landen's transformation of theta functions